INSTRUCTIONS TO AUTHORS

 For Case Reports: Structured abstract as Background, Case Presentation, and Conclusion up to 300 words

-Word limit of each section must be in the given limit.
+The word limit of each section must be within the given limits

 • Editorial: Up to 2000 words